 - having an uncomfortable mattress or pillow

-Aside from poor sleep hygiene, several lifestyle and dietary factors can cause a person to wake up tired.
+Aside from sleep hygiene, several lifestyle and dietary factors can impact sleep and cause a person to wake up tired.
 These include:

-- Not getting enough exercise: Getting regular daily exercise can promote a restful night’s sleep.
-However, people should avoid strenuous exercise close to bedtime, as this increases alertness and can delay sleep.
+- Not getting enough exercise: Getting regular exercise can help promote restful sleep.
+However, people should avoid strenuous exercise close to bedtime, as this may increase alertness and delay sleep.

 - Consuming foods that disrupt sleep: Eating rich, fatty, or spicy foods close to bedtime can cause digestive issues for some people.
-These issues may affect both the quantity and quality of a person’s sleep.
+This may affect both the quantity and quality of a person’s sleep.

-- Having caffeine before bed: Caffeine is a drug that stimulates a person’s central nervous system.
-Those who eat chocolate or drink caffeinated drinks close to bedtime may therefore have difficulty falling asleep.
+- Having caffeine before bed: Caffeine can stimulate a person’s central nervous system.
+As a result, those who eat chocolate or drink caffeinated drinks close to bedtime may have difficulty falling asleep.

-- Drinking alcohol before bedtime: Alcohol is a sedative drug that can cause a person to fall asleep more quickly.
-However, it also stops a person entering rapid eye movement sleep, resulting in poor sleep quality.
+- Drinking alcohol before bedtime: Alcohol is a sedative and may cause a person to fall asleep more quickly.
+However, it may also

-Some people find that they continue to wake up tired despite addressing poor sleep practices and unhelpful lifestyle factors.
+Some people find they continue to wake up tired despite addressing their sleep practices and lifestyle factors.
 This could indicate an underlying sleep disorder.

 The sections below outline some common sleep disorders.